Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Introduction

 In this work, we study the optimization and sample complexity of gradient-based learning in a \textit{Gaussian single-index model}, a standard sandbox for understanding non-convex feature learning in shallow neural networks \citep{ba2022high,bietti2022learning,berthier2025learning}.
 Specifically, we assume access to $n$ i.i.d.\ samples $(x_i, y_i)_{i=1}^n$, where

-Equation \eqref{eq:model} represents a single-index model as the label $y_i$ depends only on a uni-dimensional projection of the $d$-dimensional input $x_i$ (only the direction given by $\thetastar$ matters).
-We focus on an activation (or, as it is more commonly referred to in the statistical literature, link function) $\sigma:\R\to\R$ which is either quadratic or truncated quadratic.
-This learning problem is closely connected to \textit{phase retrieval} \citep{fienup1982phase,candes2015phase,mondelli2018fundamental,fannjiang2020numerics}, and for $\sigma(z)=z^2$ it is a special case of a quadratic neural network, whose optimization behavior has been extensively studied \citep{soltanolkotabi2018theoretical,sarao2020optimization,martin2024impact,arous2025learning}.
+Equation \eqref{eq:model} defines a single-index model, where the label $y_i$ depends on a one-dimensional projection (specified by the target direction $\thetastar$) of the $d$-dimensional input $x_i$.
+We consider an activation (or, as commonly referred to in the statistical literature, a \textit{link function}) $\sigma:\R\to\R$ which is either quadratic or truncated quadratic; {for these even link functions, the aforementioned two-pass loss-modification analysis cannot establish a sample complexity separation --- see \citet[Section 3]{dandi2024benefits}.} We note that this learning problem is closely connected to \textit{phase retrieval} \citep{fienup1982phase,candes2015phase,mondelli2018fundamental,fannjiang2020numerics}.
+Moreover, when $\sigma(z)=z^2$, it is a special case of a quadratic neural network, whose optimization behavior has been extensively studied \citep{soltanolkotabi2018theoretical,sarao2020optimization,martin2024impact,arous2025learning}.